Skill Demand Index

 Common skill gaps:

 Marketing positions drive 67% of demand.
-Other also frequently list E-commerce background as a requirement.
-Skills commonly paired with E-commerce background include Bachelor's Degree.
+Other also frequently list E-commerce Background as a requirement.
+Skills commonly paired with E-commerce Background include Marketing Experience and Analytical Background.

 Depth Level Distribution